 Early identification is crucial.
-Please, if you suspect a problem, don't hesitate.
+If you suspect a problem, don't hesitate!
 Learn about reading difficulties, get your child assessed, find out what you can do to help your struggling reader, and don't give up!

-Reading intervention programs play an important role in helping all students become confident, skilled readers.
-There are lots of programs available to schools.
-If you are planning to purchase an intervention program for instruction, it is important to do your homework — and get as much information as you can about a program's benefits and effectiveness.
+If you are planning to purchase an intervention program for instruction, get as much information as you can about a program's benefits and effectiveness.
 This article provides basic comparative information about a range of commercially available intervention programs.

 About 10 million children have difficulties learning to read.
 The good news is that more than 90 percent of struggling readers can overcome their difficulties if they receive appropriate treatment at early ages.

 Learning to read is a challenge for many kids, but most can become good readers if they get the right help.
 Parents have an important job in recognizing when a child is struggling and knowing how to find help.
 Here are some signs to look for and things to do if you suspect your child is having trouble reading.